Buddhist cosmology: Horizontal cosmology – Sahasra cosmology

-Each one galaxy ruled by only one Buddha with his Transcendent power and All other Galaxies ruled by Omnipotent Buddhas with their own Transcendent Powers.

 Temporal cosmology

 Buddhist temporal cosmology describes how the universe comes into being and is dissolved.
 Like other Indian cosmologies, it assumes an infinite span of time and is cyclical.
 This does not mean that the same events occur in identical form with each cycle, but merely that, as with the cycles of day and night or summer and winter, certain natural events occur over and over to give some structure to time.

-The basic unit of time measurement is the mahākalpa or "Great Eon" (Chn/Jpn: 大劫 daigō; Thai: มหากัปป์ or มหากัลป์; Devanagari: महाकल्प / महाकप्प).
+The basic unit of time measurement is the mahākalpa or "Great Eon" (Chinese: 大劫 dàjié/Japanese: 大劫 daigō; Thai: มหากัปป์ or มหากัลป์; Devanagari: महाकल्प / महाकप्प).
 The length of this time in human years is never defined exactly, but it is meant to be very long, to be measured in billions of years if not longer.

 Maha Kalpa

 The word kalpa, means 'moment'.
 A maha kalpa consists of four moments (kalpa), the first of which is creation.
 The creation moment consists of the creation of the "receptacle", and the descent of beings from higher realms into more coarse forms of existence.
 During the rest of the creation moment, the world is populated.
 Human beings who exist at this point have no limit on their lifespan.
 The second moment is the duration moment, the start of this moment is signified by the first sentient being to enter hell (niraya), the hells and nirayas not existing or being empty prior to this moment.
 The duration moment consists of twenty "intermediate" moments (antarakappas), which unfold in a drama of the human lifespan descending from 80,000 years to 10, and then back up to 80,000 again.
 The interval between 2 of these "intermediate" moments is the "seven day purge", in which a variety of humans will kill each other (not knowing or recognizing each other), some humans will go into hiding.
 At the end of this purge, they will emerge from hiding and repopulate the world.
 After this purge, the lifespan will increase to 80,000, reach its peak and descend, at which point the purge will happen again.

 Within the duration 'moment', this purge and repeat cycle seems to happen around 18 times, the first "intermediate" moment consisting only of the descent from 80,000 – the second intermediate moment consisting of a rise and descent, and the last consisting only of an ascent.